 Put the muffins together

-Dollop the pumpkin batter halfway up the cupcake liners in the prepared muffin tin.
-Add a dollop of cream cheese to ’em.
+Dollop pumpkin batter halfway up the liners.
+Add a dollop of cream cheese filling.
+Top with a teaspoon of the chocolate hazelnut spread.

-Using a toothpick, swirl ’em gently until you get a pretty swirl, like you see above in the images.
-The swirling step with the toothpick isn’t necessary, but it makes for extra pretty muffins, in my opinion.
+The swirling step with the toothpick isn’t necessary, but it makes for extra pretty muffins.

 Let the muffins cool for 10-15 minutes, and then enjoy them warm.

-I totally understand that the cream cheese and Nutella mixtures can throw off the toothpick test, but the key to the toothpick test here is getting beneath the filling to confirm that it’s done.
-It’s not 100% accurate, though, so I understand the worry that it could be done wrong.
+I understand that the cream cheese and Nutella mixtures can throw off the toothpick test, but the key to the toothpick test here is getting beneath the filling to confirm that it’s baked through.

-I also use an eyeball test on this, meaning I’ll make a visual assessment before removing them from the oven to do the toothpick test.
+I also use an eyeball test on these muffins, meaning I assess them visually before removing them from the oven to do the toothpick test.

 If the toothpick comes out with batter on it, it needs to bake a little more.